Free playbook Before you spend $50K on AI, run this audit

 Start by ingesting your General Ledger into a granular "Income Statement" database.
 Segment this data by fields like GL Account Name, Class, and Vendor.

-Ensure you tag any GL accounts representing interest consistently.
+Build a P&L hierarchy that rolls those detailed rows up to higher-level categories.
+Tag any GL accounts representing interest consistently.
 You can use Account Type or a custom Reporting Category like Interest Expense to ensure they aggregate cleanly.

 2. Tag interest accounts with a lookup

+In your GL mapping database, map each GL Account Name to a Reporting Category using a data source-powered lookup.
 Add or verify a category named Interest Expense and assign it to all relevant accounts.
 This guarantees that a single driver represents your total interest expense for each period in your rolled-up databases.

 3. Surface EBIT and interest expense

+Create or open your P&L Page and add a Drivers table block.
 Use + Add driver to pull in the aggregated drivers from your top-level Income Statement database, such as Revenue, COGS, Operating Expenses, and Interest Expense.
-These will appear as rows in your table.

 4. Define your EBIT driver